NATIONAL WHISKEY SOUR DAY | AUGUST 25

-Each year on August 25, people across the United States observe National Whiskey Sour Day.
+On August 25th, people across the United States observe National Whiskey Sour Day.

-An alternative to the traditional whiskey sour is the Boston sour which is made by adding a dash of egg white to the recipe.
-Another variation is the Ward 8.
-The Ward 8 has a base of either Bourbon or rye whiskey with both lemon and orange juices and grenadine syrup added for sweetness.
+Alternatives to the traditional whiskey sour are the Boston sour and the Ward 8.
+The Boston sour adds a dash of egg white to the recipe.
+The Ward 8 uses either a Bourbon or rye whiskey base with both lemon and orange juices and grenadine syrup added for sweetness.

 The first mention of a whiskey sour was in an 1870 Wisconsin newspaper.

 - After opening, a bottle of whiskey will remain good for five years.

 - An unopened bottle of whiskey can be kept for over 100 years and will still be fit to drink.

 - Both “Whisky” and “Whiskey” spellings are correct.
 Whisky is specific to Scotch Whisky, and Whiskey is Irish.

 - In 2004, Alabama named Conecuh Ridge Whiskey as its official state spirit.